strboul/supreme/README.md

 [![Coverage
 status](https://codecov.io/gh/strboul/supreme/branch/master/graph/badge.svg)](https://codecov.io/github/strboul/supreme?branch=master)

-*supreme* helps you better structure your Shiny application developed with modules
+*supreme* helps you structure your Shiny application developed with modules

-Therefore, you should be able to:
+You are be able to:

-  - Track your modules, which are either the different parts of your application, or reused in multiple places, for your existing application;
+  - Model and visualize your existing application or design a new one from scratch

-  - Create a modeling, and visualize your results either in to design a new application from scratch.
+  - Keep track of your modules that are either placed in the different parts or reused in multiple places in your existing application

 ## Installation